-- When deploying the Azure WCF Relay (aka Azure Service Bus), you will need to ensure the Azure subscription you are deploying the Relay into has the Relay extension enabled. - Dynamics requires that the user registering the plugin must be a deployment administrator, not just a system administrator without inclusion in the Deployment Administrators group of Deployment Manager.
-If the registering user lacks the proper permissions, Dynamics will return an error stating "Assembly must be registered in isolation."
+- When deploying the Azure WCF Relay (aka Azure Service Bus), you will need to ensure the Azure subscription you are deploying the Relay into has the Relay provider enabled.
+This can sometimes happen with older subscriptions that have not used relays before.
+For more information about this issue, refer to the link here - When deploying plugins without isolation in an on-prem environment, dynamics requires that the user registering the plugin must be added as a Deployment Administrator from Deployment Manager.
+If the registering user lacks the proper permissions, when deploying the package Dynamics will return an error stating "Assembly must be registered in isolation."